bobgar/BobGE/README.md

 and the tutorials from https://github.com/toji/building-the-game

 I avoided using 3D libraries with the goal of practicing implementing that layer of functionality myself.
-I currently use these three helper libraries:
+I currently use these four helper libraries:
 GLMatrix (http://glmatrix.net/)
 SimpleJavascriptInheritance (http://ejohn.org/blog/simple-javascript-inheritance/)
 RequireJS (http://requirejs.org/)